DarienLibrary/website_content/content/_finished/meeting_rooms/meetings-rooms.md

 <div class="col-md-4 md-margin-bottom-50">

-#### Mezzanine Study Room
+#### Quiet Study Room

 Capacity: 2

 <img src="/uploads/library_building/interior/mezzanine_study_room.jpg" alt="Mezzanine Study Room" class="img-responsive margin-bottom-10" />

-The Mezzanine Study Rooms are built for solitude!
+The Quiet Study Rooms are built for solitude!
 Two people may be in these rooms if they are doing silent study.
-The three Mezzanine Study Rooms are located on the Mezzanine Level of the Library.
+The three Quiet Study Rooms are located on the Mezzanine Level of the Library.

 This is a silent study space.